Many seniors wonder when to sign up for Medicare. You can enroll at 65 or depending on your health, you can sign up for Medicare before 65.

 If you or (your spouse) worked for a minimum of 10 years and paid Medicare taxes you’ll automatically be eligible for Medicare when you turn 65.

-If you’re receiving Social Security benefits, you’re given the option to enroll in Medicare Part A or forfeit your Social Security benefits.
-Most people choose to enroll in Medicare Part A.
+If you’re receiving Social Security benefits, you’re given the option to enroll in Part A or forfeit your Social Security benefits.
+Most people choose to enroll in Part A.

 Signing Up for Medicare before Age 65

 From ages 62 to 70 you can receive your retirement benefits.
-The longer you delay starting your retirement benefits, the higher your benefit amount will be.
+The longer you delay starting your retirement benefits, the higher your benefit amount.

-For example, if you apply for benefits prior to reaching your full retirement age, benefits will be reduced.
+For example, if you apply for benefits prior to reaching your full retirement age, there is a reduction in benefits.

 If your full retirement age is 66, and at age 65 you decide to begin your retirement benefits, you’ll receive 93.33% of your full benefit amount.